Cray-HPE/docs-csm/operations/utility_storage/Ceph_Orchestrator_Usage.md

 **`Reference Key:`**

 1. PLACEMENT - Represents a service deployed on all nodes.
 Otherwise the listed placement is where it is expected to be deployed.
-2. NAME - The deployment name.  this is a generalized name to reference the deployment.
+2. NAME - The deployment name.
+This is a generalized name to reference the deployment.
 This is being noted as additional subcommands the name is more specific to the actual deployed daemon.

 ### List Deployed Daemons